ukatc/AtLAST_sensitivity_calculator/docs/source/calculator_info/default_tsys.rst

 .. math::
     T_{rx} = \frac{5h\nu}{k}

 where :math:`h` and :math:`k` are the Planck and Boltzmann constants (respectively), :math:`\nu` is the frequency of the observation, and the factor 5 is a conservative estimate of how close to the quantum limit receivers can get.
-The fundamental limit achievable when including mixer and Local oscilator terms is 3, but most receivers do not achieve that efficiency.
+The fundamental limit achievable when including mixer and Local oscillator terms is 3, but most receivers do not achieve that efficiency.

 The sky temperature is calculated as: